Mikhail Suslov: Gatekeeper of Marxist-Leninist Dogma

+Suslov (standing behind Brezhnev on the right) at the signing the SALT agreement, 1972.

 It was during the Brezhnev era that Mikhail Suslov was given the unofficial title "Chief Ideologue of the Communist Party".
 He devoted much of his time memorializing the legacies of Vladimir Lenin, Karl Marx and Friedrich Engels.
 Suslov also grew increasingly concerned that the Soviet Union would lose its leading role in the communist movement.
-Consequently, he became an outspoke opponent of political reform throughout the communist world.
+Consequently, he became an outspoken opponent of political reform throughout the communist world.
 According to Christian Schmidt-Häuer, Suslov was regarded as the "pope" among orthodox communist officials in the Eastern Bloc.

 In the midst of following the party line set by Moscow, Suslov supported a retreat from some core beliefs of Marxism-Leninism, including the end of single, Party-approved natural science versions of biology, chemistry and physics.
 On the other hand, there still existed tight ideological control over literature.
-This included not only literature critical of Soviet rule, but much of Lenin's work.
+This included not only literature critical of Soviet policies, but much of Lenin's work.
+Suslov was also known for opposing dramatic changes to the administrative structure of the Soviet state.
+In 1966, he provided "backstage support" to Soviet Azerbaijan in vetoing the effort of Nagorno-Karabakh to join Soviet Armenia.